 Located in Copenhagen K, the center of the city is at your disposal.

-This lovely neighborhood has endless tiny streets, cobblestones and a great vibe for wandering.More Info (click to expand)
+This lovely neighborhood has endless tiny streets, cobblestones and a great vibe for wandering.More Info (click to show all)

 12. Explore The Round Tower